Close Menu

 So, if someone in your house catches a bug, disinfecting home surfaces becomes super important.
 You know, to keep those germs from throwing a party and inviting more of their friends over.
 It’s like, grab that disinfectant and get to work on doorknobs, countertops, and especially those sneaky remote controls that everyone touches.

-Isolating and Cleaning the Sick Person’s Space: Steps to Take Immediate
+Isolating and Cleaning the Sick Person’s Space: Steps to Take Immediately

 If someone in your home is sick, isolate their living space and clean and disinfect it more frequently.
 Focus on high-touch areas, such as doorknobs, light switches, and frequently used surfaces.
 Use EPA-registered disinfectants or a bleach solution to kill any germs.